 Typically, it’s the first one.
 I would usually recommend baking longer!
 If you find your bread is getting too dark on the bottom, and still gummy on the inside, try lowering the temperature and doing a longer bake.
 This will help the bread dry out in the center for the perfect consistency, which is soft but not wet or sticky at all!

-You can also try increasing the flour by 10-20g or reducing the water by 10-20 grams.
+Increase the amount of flour or reduce the amount of water: You can also try increasing the flour by 10-20g or reducing the water by 10-30 grams.
 In my Facebook group, many people have luck reducing the amount of water by 10-20 grams, particularly if you’re not using superfine rice flours (which tend to absorb extra water).

 My bread is too sour/not sour enough – help!